phereford/phereford.github.io/source/_posts/2013-12-27-how-to-comple-dogecoind.markdown

 ## For the lazy
-Here is an ami id to an amazon AMI I made that just has dogecoind compiled: ```ami-66447723```
+Here is an ami id to an amazon AMI I made that just has dogecoind compiled: ```ami-66447723``` *Edit:* Having issues publishing my AMI.
+Will work on that.

 *Note:* When you ssh into an instance with this ami, you will need to use the admin user and not the root user.
 I didn't realize this since I use Ubuntu the